HayathAshu/California-Housing-Price-Prediction-ML-Regression-Problem/README.md

 The dataset is sourced from Kaggle and is widely used for regression problems.

 🎯 **Goal:** Build, train, and evaluate ML models to predict *median_house_value*.

 ---

+## 🎯 Objectives

+1. Load and explore the dataset
+2. Clean and preprocess the data
+3. Perform exploratory data analysis (EDA)
+4. Train and compare multiple regression models
+5. Evaluate model performance
+6. Identify the best model for accurate predictions

+---